martinvuyk/clifford/README.md

     - Has a translation Quaternion.
     - Has an RGBA component.
 - Surface: Represents a 3 dimensional surface.
-    - Has a list of Vec3D that compose it.
+    - vecs: A list of Vec3D that compose it.
     - diffuse_reflectivity: The percentage of light diffused when coliding.
     - refraction_index: The refraction index of the Surface.
 - RigidVolume: Represents a rigid body.